Exekutiveone/Virtaul_Ares/README.md

    python server.py
    ```

     This exposes the following services:
-   - `http://127.0.0.1:5000/api/maps` for storing and retrieving maps.
     - `http://127.0.0.1:5001/api/car` for telemetry data from the simulator.
     - `http://localhost:5002/api/control` for remote control commands.

 Without these servers the related features of the HTML page will not work.

 ## Saving and loading maps

 The control panel of `map2.html` contains buttons for working with maps.
-Maps can be downloaded as a JSON file ("Save Map" / "Load Map") or saved to the map API ("Save Map" and "Karte laden").
-Use "Fetch Maps" to list all maps stored on the server.
-They can then be renamed or deleted using the respective buttons.
+Maps
+can be saved and loaded locally as JSON or CSV files.
+The previous server based
+database for storing maps has been removed, so all map management now happens
+through file download and upload only.